For Real Time 2018, up to three records of your presentations can be kept.

-Secondly, A link to the Conference Record will also be compiled on InDiCo, please see the instructions below.
+Secondly, the Conference Record will also be compiled on InDiCo, please see the instructions below.

 Finally, IEEE Transactions on Nuclear Science (TNS) will publish selected papers originating with RT2018.
 Submittal is not automatic.
 Neither is acceptance — the papers will be fully reviewed to the standards of the scholarly literature.
 Typically of refereed journals, publication will occur some months after the conference.
 It is our intent to publish the RT2018 papers together within a single issue of TNS if their authors meet the deadline.
 Please see the instructions below.

 Presentation slides and posters need to be uploaded before your presentations, preferably the evening before your presentation, but no later than 2 hours before your session begins.

 Submissions for the Conference Record and for the special issue of the journal IEEE Transactions on Nuclear Science (TNS) are due

 Go to the IEEE Author Center and review the various guidelines and author tools on the right-hand side.
 Many useful tips on writing, graphics, and the practical details of manuscript preparation are available there.

 Download the appropriate template (Microsoft Word, Unix LaTex2e, or Macintosh or Windows LaTex2e) under "Template for Transactions".
 Prepare your manuscript using the template "Transaction Articles" and check it through the IEEE PDF Checker.

 Please prepare your manuscript as shown above and submit it to Cornell’s University Library in its well-known arXiv service.
 Note that arXiv is an authorized general preprint server for IEEE publications.